zestedesavoir/latex-template/README.md

 # About

 This is a proposal for the [zmarkown](https://github.com/zestedesavoir/zmarkdown) template to convert MDAST to LaTeX.
+Credits goes to [Karnaj](https://zestedesavoir.com/forums/sujet/8699/experts-latex-zeste-de-savoir-a-besoin-de-vous/?page=2#p151726) for the original template.

 # Installation